blueslow/ansible_tutorial/README.md

 The --become -> ask to sombody else.
 The --ask-become-pass -> ask for password e.g. sudo
     ansible all -m apt -a update_cache=true --become --ask-become-pass # works Check /var/log/apt on a apointed server

 Install packages
     ansible all -m apt -a name=vim-nox --become --ask-become-pass
     ansible all -m apt -a name=tmux --become --ask-become-pass
 The above will install the packages if not already installed.

     ansible all -m apt -a name=tmux --become --ask-become-pass
-The above will fail because tmux is already installed
+The above will fail because tmux is already installed.

     ansible all -m apt -a "name=tmux state=latest" --become --ask-become-pass
-Will install lastest version if available and belongs to a "higher version"
+The above will install lastest version if available and belongs to a "higher version"

-The below will upgrade to new version.
+The below will upgrade to new version, if avaiable.

     ansible all -m apt -a "upgrade=dist" --become --ask-become-pass

 To be continued.